Mkratenstein/FlodownBot/README.md

    - `BLUESKY_LOGIN_EMAIL`: Your BlueSky account email for authentication
    - `BLUESKY_LOGIN_PASSWORD`: Your BlueSky account password
    - `APPLICATION_ID`: Your bot's application ID
+   - `ALLOWED_ROLE_IDS`: Comma-separated list of Discord role IDs that can use commands

 3. **Channel Permissions**
    Make sure the bot has these permissions in the target channel: